ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

     let lst = ['a', 'b', 'c'];

 Notice that lists use brackets instead of braces.
-The list data type is declared similar to that of an array, but without the size.
+The list data type is declared similar to that of an array, but with the type inside the brackets instead of the size.

-    let lst: list[char];
+    let lst: [char];

 Just like arrays, it is impossible to declare an empty list literal, but you can use the pure data type form to declare an empty list.